Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Which route to choose?

 Can you go out one way, back another?
 Yes!
-Almost all European train fares are priced as one-way, so you can book one-way out on one route and one-way back on another.
+Almost all European train fares are priced one-way, so you can book one-way out on one route and one-way back on another.
 Eurostar is the exception where a return fare is cheaper than two one-ways, so book London-Paris or London-Brussels as a round trip if you can.

 Can you stop off?
 Of course!
 Simply book trains either side of the stopover on whatever dates you want.
 Each part of these journeys is ticketed separately in any case (for example, the Eurostar, the sleeper train and the onward train), so it's no problem to stop off on the way at any of the key interchange points.

 What if you're not starting from London?
-See this advice about starting your journey from elsewhere in the UK.
+See advice about starting your journey from elsewhere in the UK.

 Option 1, London to Budapest using the Brussels-Vienna sleeper